 2. Dress for the cold.
 That means layers to allow warm air to insulate you.
 Choose fabrics made of synthetic material to wick moisture away from the skin.
 Materials like cotton trap moisture causing you to get cold.
 Take care to not "over-dress" however.
 If you get too warm, simply remove a layer.
 A basic outdoor running wardrobe should include a running jacket, a few long sleeve shirts, running tights, a hat or headband and gloves.
 Like the tires for your car, you should choose proper footwear for winter running too.
 This will give you better traction and stability on the trails and sidewalks that haven't been sanded or shovelled.
-Check with places like the Running Room to see what pair they suggest when training outdoors.
+Check these out.

 3. Alter your stance while running.
 Try to keep your center of gravity lower to avoid a fall or strain if you happen to slip on the ice and also to adjust if you need to make a quick jump over a puddle of melted snow.